Danville Plant Completes First Truck Body Order

 Lathrop Avenue

-The two dozen workers at the Lathrop plant would make effective use of a 10-ton traveling crane, a blacksmith facility, and the latest cutting and punching tools to form steel for its growing list of customers.
+The two dozen workers at the Lathrop plant employ a 10-ton traveling crane, a blacksmith facility, and the latest cutting and punching tools to form steel for its growing list of customers.
 The Lathrop Avenue location would run strong for the better part of a century.

 This is an original image of the first blow pipe factory in Savannah, GA from the early 1900’s.